 - 1. General: - Provide regular updates on progress against the project plan, including expected dates for key stages, to the Council via the Neighbourhood Planning Officer. - Provide results of primary source data which would be helpful to the Council. - 2.
 Comments on Drafts: - Whilst policy drafting is likely to be an iterative process, and may involve many drafts, the Council is only able to provide comments on a final draft.
 Please do not send us policy iterations, instead please send the final draft Plan/Order to the Neighbourhood Planning Officer.
 This draft will need to be at a developed enough stage to enable SEA screening to be undertaken.
 It should therefore include the area of the plan, the aims, policy objectives and detail and any site allocations. - Provide to the Council all documents relevant to the Plan/Order, on one date, in electronic format. - 3.
-Strategic Environmental Assessment Screening and Strategic Environmental Assessment: - Provide to the Council all documents relevant to undertaking a SEA/HRA/EQIA screening on the Plan/Order, in electronic format, at the same time as the documents provided in order for the Council to provide comments on the draft order/plan.
+Strategic Environmental Assessment Screening and Strategic Environmental Assessment: - Provide to the Council all documents relevant to undertaking a SEA/HRA/EQIA screening on the Plan/Order, in electronic form.